 Visiting as a group

-Whether your interests are gardening, architecture, history, craftsmanship, or just to enjoy a stimulating day out, Barrington Court is a perfect place to visit with your group as there is so much to see and experience.
+Whether your interests lie in architecture, gardening, history and craftsmanship, or you just want to enjoy a stimulating day out, Barrington Court is the perfect place to visit with your group.
+There's so much to see and experience.

-The unfurnished Court House was home to the fascinating Lyle family for three generations.
-Feel the atmosphere and mystery as you wander around at your own pace; hear stories about the history of the house when you chat to the volunteers or leaf through the archive photographs and written information.
+The unfurnished Court was home to the fascinating Lyle family for three generations.
+Feel the atmosphere and mystery as you wander through the house at your own pace; hear stories of the Court's history from our friendly volunteers, or simply sit and leaf through archive photographs.

-Originally built in the 16th century, Barrington Court House and garden was rescued by the National Trust in 1907 and restored by Colonel and Elsie Lyle in the 1920’s.
-With help from the renowned architect E.F.
-Forbes they remade the buildings incorporating Colonel Lyle’s collection of salvaged antique woodwork.
+Originally built in the sixteenth century, Barrington Court was rescued by the National Trust in 1907 and restored by Colonel and Elsie Lyle in the 1920s.
+With help from renowned architect E.F.
+Forbes, they remade the buildings, incorporating Colonel Lyle’s collection of salvaged antique woodwork.

-The surrounding farmyard at Barrington Court was also developed at this time, retaining original walls and structures as part of the design to create an arts and crafts style garden.
-With advice from Gertrude Jekyll for the planting schemes, the garden flourishes and constantly offers something new to see on every visit.
+The surrounding farmyard at Barrington Court was also developed at this time, retaining the original walls and structures as part of the design to create 'arts and crafts'-style gardens.
+With advice from Gertrude Jekyll for planting schemes, the gardens still flourish and offer something new to see with every visit.

-Enjoy a great selection of food and drinks at our dining and tea rooms.
-Do leave enough time to visit our shop, the five independent artisan workshops and our second hand book barn.
+Enjoy a great selection of refreshments in our dining and tearoom, and do leave enough time to visit our shop, the second-hand book barn and the five independent artisan workshops along the avenue.

 Just for groups:

-- Reduced admission price for groups of 15 or more, National Trust members are free.
+- Reduced admission price for groups of 15+ (National Trust members free)

 If you would like to make a booking to visit please contact us: